wematan/StandAloneTrackingDevice/README.md

 # StandAloneTrackingDevice
-Stand-Alone Tracking device based on arduino hardware (No GSM)
+Stand-Alone Low-Cost Tracking device based on arduino hardware (No GSM)

 The current status is:
 1. GPS code is ready and working - getting struct data of GPS.